 One reason taxes can be so confusing is because the rules are constantly changing.
-A good case in point: the rules for deducting property you buy for your business such as computers, business equipment and machinery, and office furniture.
-On January 1, 2013, the rules for 2013 were set and the limits for 2012 were retroactively changed.
+A good case in point: the rules for deducting property you buy for your business under Section 179 of the Internal Revenue Code.
+This deduction covers business property such as computers, business equipment and machinery, and office furniture.

 There are two ways a small business can deduct all or most of the cost of business property in a single year, rather than depreciating it over several years: